ericmelz/dend-capstone/README.md

 ## Quality assurance
-Several quality constraints are built in to the pipeline.
-These
+In addition to the quality checks at the end of the pipeline, several quality constraints are built in to the pipeline itself.
+These include:
-include:
 * Primary key constraints on the fact and dimension tables
+* Strong typing on the staging table
+* Dropping of rows that contain `NULL` values.
 * Non-nullable constraints on the staging table
 * Dropping of duplicates during computation of the fact table
 * Changing the bad `2400` time to `0000`, representing midnight
-* Dropping of rows that contain `NULL` values.

 ## Scheduling